 The DOE has a variety of school buildings which include inaccessible buildings, partially accessible buildings, and fully accessible buildings.
-A fully accessible building is a building that is constructed post-1992 which complies with all of the ADA's requirements and has no barriers to entry for persons with mobility impairments.
-In contrast, a partially accessible building allows for persons with mobility impairments to enter and exit the building, access all relevant programs, and have use of at least one restroom, but the entire building is not accessible.Functionally Accessible Schools or Programs
+A fully accessible building is a building that is constructed post-1992 which complies with all of the ADA's design requirements and has no barriers to access for persons with mobility impairments.
+In contrast, a partially accessible building allows for persons with mobility impairments to enter and exit the building, access relevant programs, and have use of at least one restroom, but the entire building may not be accessible.

-are located in a fully or partially accessible building where an individual with mobility impairment may enter and access all relevant programs and services, including the science laboratory, library, cafeteria, and the gymnasium; in some cases school programs may need to be re-located to accommodate access.
+Accessible Schools are located in a fully or partially accessible building where an individual with mobility impairment may enter and access all relevant programs and services, including the science laboratory, library, cafeteria, and the gymnasium; in some cases school programs may need to be re-located to accommodate access.
 At least one restroom is accessible.

 , and Staten Island

-A list of all schools that are located in more than one building, where some grades are served in a functionally accessible location and other grades are served in a building that is not can be found by clicking here
+A list of all schools that are located in more than one building, where some grades are served in a accessible location and other grades are served in a building that is not can be found by clicking here

 .Some of these schools may still be able to accommodate a student requiring an accessible location.
-Please contact the school directly.
+Please contact the school’s principal directly.

 and the High School Directory